lightbulb with clean energy icons overlaid

 Other eligibility details:

 Property eligible for this ITC includes electricity generation systems involving renewable energy resources, stationary electricity storage equipment that does not use fossil fuels in their operation, low carbon heat equipment, and industrial zero-emission vehicles and related charging and refueling equipment, among others.
-Click here to see the full listing of eligible property.
+The August 2024 draft legislation expanded this ITC to include waste biomass electricity generation equipment and waste biomass heat generation equipment acquired after November 20, 2023.

 The property must be new and must be situated in and intended to be used exclusively in Canada.